matthewdowney/schemata/README.md

   (println "Moved" old-file))
 ; => Moved {:ts 1555632000000, :log-type info}
 ```

-Check out the [S3]() context implementation to use with syncing files.

 Near-term plans include adding a `gzip` function that modifies a context,
 so that you could gzip files by writing to `(gzip context)` or read